Levana Oma Sense Review

-The Levena couldn't be easier to use than it is.
+The Levena couldn't be easier to use.
 With a simple on/off button and the ability to turn the alarm off it is as easy as it gets.
-This monitor clips onto your baby's diaper near their tummy in a way similar to phone holsters or old fashioned beepers.
-With no other features or functions, this one is great for anyone afraid of technology or worried about set up.
+This monitor clips onto your baby's diaper near their tummy in a way similar to phone holsters or old-fashioned beepers.
+With no other features or functions, this one is great for anyone afraid of technology or worried about setup.

 Electromagnetic Field (EMF)

-This monitor has more EMF than similar competitors with a reading of 1.3 V/m in our tests.
+This monitor has more EMF than similar competitors with a reading of 0.4 V/m in our tests.
 We measured the EMF from the device right next to since this is where your baby's developing body will be.
-This is over the ambient EMF in the room of 0.4 V/m.
-Similar wearable devices in this review had EMF readings of 0.7, which is only slightly over the EMF that naturally existed in the testing room.
-While the reading isn't terribly high, similar options have lower readings so why would you spend more for something that has more EMF?
+This is the same as the ambient EMF in the room.

 — Wendy Schmitz